sobamask22/CarSales-PowerBI/README.md

 ## Executive Summary:

 ### Overview:
 - The overview page highlights a total revenue of £2.54 billion and total sales volume of 186 thousand units.
 Year-over-year comparisons indicate a slight decline in performance, with revenue decreasing by 0.06% and total sales falling by 0.18% between 2013 and 2014.
+The line chart on the Kpi Cards shows the revenue and sales change between 2013 and 2014.

 - The dashboard includes a comparison between the total MMR value of acquired products and their sale value, providing insight into the margin performance.